d0n601/CSUS-CSC154/Lab5/README.md

 }
 ```

 The above SQL statement selects personal employee information such as id, name, salary, ssn etc from the credential table.
-The variables `$input_eid` and `$input_pwd1` hold the strings typed by users in the login page.
+The variables `$input_eid` and `$input_pwd` hold the strings typed by users in the login page.
 Basically, the program checks whether any record matches with the employee ID and password; if there is a match, the user is successfully authenticated, and is given the corresponding employee information.
 If there is no match, the authentication fails.

 ### Task 2.1: SQL Injection Attack from webpage
 Our task this time is to log into the web application as the administrator from the login page, so we can see the information of all the employees.
 We assume that we do know the administrator's account name which is `admin`, but you do not know the `ID` or the `password`.